 - Taking vitamin K before delivery (especially for women who may take medications that alter blood flow and increase bleeding risks)

-If your baby is premature or you were particularly worried about intraventricular hemorrhage, speak to your doctor to see what measures can be taken to help prevent and treat intraventricular hemorrhage.
+If your baby is premature or you were particularly worried about this condition, speak to your doctor to see what measures can be taken to help prevent and treat intraventricular hemorrhage.

 Compiled using information from the following sources: